 Misconception #4: “I Don’t Need to Document Everything”

-One of the biggest mistakes Florida policyholders make after property damage is failing to document their losses fully.
+One of the biggest mistakes Florida policyholders make after property damage is failing to fully document their losses.
 Insurance companies often require substantial evidence before they will approve or fully pay a claim.

 When documentation is incomplete, claims may be delayed, underpaid, or denied entirely.
 To protect your rights, homeowners should carefully document every aspect of the damage and the claim process.